snap-stanford/snap/README.txt

         SNAP reference manuals

 Code compiles under Windows (Microsoft Visual Studio, CygWin with gcc) and Linux and Mac (gcc).
-Use the SnapExamples.vcproj or the provided Makefile.
+Use the SnapExamples.vcproj or provided makefiles.

 Some of applications expect that GnuPlot and GraphViz are installed and accessible -- paths are in the system PATH variable or they reside in the